GoogleChrome/chrome-extensions-samples/api-samples/power/README.md

 ## Overview

-The extension creates add a popup, that cycles different states when clicked.
-It will go though a mode that prevents the display from dimming or going to sleep, a mode that keeps the system awake but allows the screen to dim/go to sleep, and whatever the system's default is.
+The extension adds a popup that cycles different states when clicked.
+It will go though a mode that prevents the display from dimming or going to sleep, a mode that keeps the system awake but allows the screen to dim/go to sleep, and a mode that uses the system's default.

 ## Running this extension